-New research indicates that the ketogenic diet, which are low carbohydrate, high-fat eating plans that are known to lead to weight loss, may cause an increased risk of type 2 diabetes in the early stage of the diet.
+Contrary to popular belief, new research indicates that the ketogenic diet, which are low carbohydrate, high-fat eating plans that are known to lead to weight loss, may cause an increased risk of Type 2 diabetes in the early stage of the diet.

 Insulin is released into the blood and used to control blood sugar levels including signaling the liver to stop producing sugar.
 If this system is impaired and the body does not use insulin properly, which is called insulin resistance, individuals are likely to develop high blood sugar levels.